Russia intensifies strikes around Kyiv as it warns US against arming Ukraine - KTVZ

 Zelensky said negotiations to end Russia’s invasion of Ukraine “must begin with a ceasefire,” adding that Ukraine has lost about 1,300 troops as of Saturday.
 CNN has been unable to independently verify these numbers.

+Later Saturday, Zelensky said that he was grateful for international support but urged allies to provide more aid.

+“I keep reiterating to our allies and friends abroad; they have to keep doing more for our country, for Ukrainians and Ukraine.
+Because it is not only for Ukraine, but it is for all of Europe,” he said.
+“The evil which purposefully targets peaceful cities and ambulance vans and explodes hospitals will not stop with just one country if they have the strength to keep going.”

-Meanwhile, the US and NATO want to help Ukraine defend itself against Russian troops, but also avoid being drawn into an outright conflict with Russia.
-US President Joe Biden emphasized that point on Friday, that the US will not send ground troops into Ukraine.
+The US and NATO say they’re taking steps to help Ukraine defend itself against Russian troops, and they have continued to provide Ukraine with security assistance, including anti-tank and anti-aircraft weapons.
+But the US and NATO have also tried to avoid being drawn into an outright conflict with Russia.
+US President Joe Biden emphasized that point on Friday, that the US will not send ground troops into Ukraine, which is not a member of NATO.

-“We will not fight the third world war in Ukraine,” Biden said after reiterating the United States’ full support to its NATO allies and promising that the US will defend “every inch” of NATO territory.
+“We will not fight the third world war in Ukraine,” Biden said after reiterating the US’ full support to its NATO allies and promising that the US will defend “every inch” of NATO territory.

 “I want to be clear though, we are going to make sure that Ukraine has the weapons to defend themselves from an invading Russian force.
 And we will send money and food aid to save Ukrainians’ lives,” he added.

-But Russian Deputy Foreign Minister Sergei Ryabkov warned the US about the potential consequences of transferring weapons to Ukraine, saying convoys with foreign weapons would be “legitimate targets.”
+Russian Deputy Foreign Minister Sergei Ryabkov on Saturday warned the US against transferring weapons to Ukraine, saying convoys with foreign weapons would be considered “legitimate targets.”

 “We warned the United States that pumping Ukraine with weapons from a number of countries orchestrated by them is not just a dangerous move, but these are actions that turn the corresponding convoys into legitimate targets,” Ryabkov said Saturday on the Russian state-run Channel One, according to state-owned RIA Novosti news agency.

-Shortly after Fedorov’s detention, the Russian-backed Luhansk regional prosecutor claimed he had committed terrorism offenses, allegations that President Zelensky called a “crime against democracy” on Saturday.
+Shortly after Fedorov’s detention, the Russian-backed Luhansk regional prosecutor claimed Fedorov had committed terrorism offenses, allegations that Zelensky called a “crime against democracy” on Saturday.

+The Zaporozhye regional administration said Saturday a new mayor had been installed.
+Galina Danilchenko, a former member of the Melitopol city council, was introduced as the acting mayor on local TV, according to a statement from the regional administration posted on Telegram.
+In her televised statement, Danilchenko said that her “main task is to take all necessary steps to get the city back to normal.”

+She claimed there were people still in Melitopol who would try to destabilize “the situation and provoke a reaction of bad behavior.”

+“I ask you to keep your wits about you and not to give in to these provocations,” she said.
+“I appeal to the deputies, elected by the people, on all levels.
+Since you were elected by the people, it is your duty to care about the well-being of your citizens.”

 In Kyiv, Russia’s advance has faced stiff resistance from Ukrainian forces.
-On Saturday, the UK’s Ministry of Defence’s latest intelligence assessment said the bulk of Russian ground forces are currently about 25 kilometers (15.5 miles) from the center of the Ukrainian capital.
+On Saturday, the UK’s Ministry of Defence’s latest intelligence assessment said the bulk of Russian ground forces were about 25 kilometers (15.5 miles) from the center of the Ukrainian capital.

 The north and northeastern cities of Chernihiv and Sumy, the eastern city of Kharkiv, and Mariupol in the south, remain encircled by Russian forces, the ministry added.